RubyLearning/blog/content/post/2007/05/14/ruby-mysql-tutorial.md

 ---
-title: "Ruby MySQL Tutorial"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-05-14"
-layout: post
 categories:
 - code snippets
 - ruby
+date: 2007-05-14
+layout: post
+title: Ruby MySQL Tutorial
 ---

 This brief **Ruby MySQL Tutorial** shows you how you can connect to MySQL in Ruby.
 MySQL support in Ruby was made possible by Tomita Masahiro.
 He has developed a pure Ruby binding called Ruby/MySQL.
 We